Khushi14008/delta-demo/README.md

 # delta-demo
-it consists of demo for git and github
+It consists of demo for git and github.